JapneetSingh/Chronos-Quartz/README.md

 Just run Model.py from your computer.
 This will take care of  creating your dataset and training your model.It will also download pickled version of a number of important objects in your working directory.
 The process may take some time (~20 minutes) depending on your machine.

-#### Metadata Model
+* __Metadata Model:__

 Metadata model can be created by running through the iPython notebook *Metadata_Model.ipynb*.
 Again this will create a pickle file for the desired models.

 ### Tools and Packages used

 * BeautifulSoup and urllib for Webscraping
 * MongoDB, OS, JSON and PyMongo for storing scraped data
-* OpenCV, NumPy, SciPy, NLTK, matplotlib and  Pint for EDA and featurization
+* OpenCV, NumPy, Pandas, SciPy, NLTK, matplotlib and  Pint for EDA and featurization
 * scikit-learn for Modeling
 * AWS: S3 and EC2

+### Future Work:

+  Currently my model works under the assumption that the the image entered by user should be in the same format as images on amazon i.e. with a white background and the watch placed upright.Here are some other concepts and ideas I would like to explore to add robustness to my model:<br />
+    1) KeyPoint Detection and Contouring<br />
+    2) Structural Similarity (SSIM) Index<br />
+    3) Neural Networks<br />

 ### References
 1) pyimagesearch.com <br />